openbmc/entity-manager/README.md

 ## Enabling Sensors

 As demons can trigger off of shared types, sometimes some handshaking will be needed to enable sensors.
 Using the TMP75 sensor as an example, when the sensor object is enabled, the device tree must be updated before scanning may begin.
-The device tree overlay generator has the ability to key off of different types and create device tree overlays for specific offsets.
+The entity-manager can key off of different types and export devices for specific configurations.
 Once this is done, the baseboard temperature sensor demon can scan the sensors.

-## Run Unit Tests

-The following environment variables need to be set to run unit tests:

-* TEST: 1, this disables the fru parser from scanning on init and changes the work directories.